IvoNet/CKAD-resources/README.md

 - Clear browser history
 - Phone on do not disturb and put it away
 - Bottle of clear water (without label)
-- Cabled internet
+- Cabled internet or very reliable WiFi
 - Clean desktop of everything except keyboard and mouse
 - Close all applications except chrome
     - Check in the task manager (cmd+option+esc on macOS)
-    - Don't forget applications like 'Alfred, docker, Dropbox, NordVPN' and other background applications
+    - Don't forget applications like 'Alfred, docker, Dropbox, NordVPN' and other background / Cloud applications
-- Stop notifications on your computer
+- Stop notifications on your computer (Do Not Disturb)
 - Charge your keyboard / mouse before the exam
 - Stop unwanted browser extensions for the duration of the exam
-- Make sure you can show all walls and your desktop with your webcam without having to decouple it.
+- Make sure you can show all walls and your desktop with your webcam without having to decouple from internet.
 - Have the exam page ready
-    - have the pre-
+    - have the pre-checks been done?

 ## kubernetes.io Bookmarks / Favorites